Rules and Operation of the Club

 2. Policy Matters:

-Issues relating to the more general operation of the club, in terms of relationship with other parts of or people in the University, charges and use of the facility or anything of a more strategic nature can be raised with the UCMC.
-This meets regularly and matters can be raised in person or through a letter sent to the Chairman c/o the Club.
-Any questions or queries raised through this channel will be answered in a timely fashion by the UCMC.
+Issues relating to the more general operation of the club, in terms of relationship with other parts of or people in the University, charges and use of the facility or anything of a more strategic nature can be raised with the Head of Facilities Management Operations.
+Matters can be raised in person or through a letter sent to the Head of Facilities Management Operations c/o the Club.
+Any questions or queries raised through this channel will be answered in a timely fashion.

 3. Club Membership